peteroupc/peteroupc.github.io/randomnotes.md

 2. An _error-bounded algorithm_ is a sampling algorithm with the following requirements:

     - If the ideal distribution is discrete (takes on a countable number of values), the algorithm samples exactly from that distribution.
     - If the ideal distribution is continuous, the algorithm samples from a distribution that is close to the ideal within a user-specified error tolerance (see below for details).
-The algorithm can instead sample a random number only partially, as long as the fully sampled number can be made close to the ideal within any error tolerance desired.
+The algorithm can instead sample a number from the distribution only partially, as long as the fully sampled number can be made close to the ideal within any error tolerance desired.
     - In sampling from a distribution, the algorithm incurs no approximation error not already present in the inputs (except errors needed to round the final result to the user-specified error tolerance).

-    Many error-bounded algorithms use random bits as their only source of random numbers.
+    Many error-bounded algorithms use random bits as their only source of randomness.
 An application should use error-bounded algorithms whenever possible.
-3. An _inexact_, _approximate_, or _biased algorithm_ is neither exact nor error-bounded; it uses "a mathematical approximation of sorts" to generate a random number that is close to the desired distribution (Devroye 1986, p.
+3. An _inexact_, _approximate_, or _biased algorithm_ is neither exact nor error-bounded; it uses "a mathematical approximation of sorts" to sample from a distribution that is close to the desired distribution (Devroye 1986, p.
 2)<sup>[**(12)**](#Note12)</sup>.
 An application should use this kind of algorithm only if it's willing to trade accuracy for speed.

 Most algorithms on this page, though, are not _error-bounded_, but even so, they may still be useful to an application willing to trade accuracy for speed.

 There are many ways to describe closeness between two distributions.
 One suggestion by Devroye and Gravel (2020)<sup>[**(17)**](#Note17)</sup> is Wasserstein distance (or "earth-mover distance").
-Here, an algorithm has accuracy &epsilon; (the user-specified error tolerance) if it samples random numbers whose distribution is close to the ideal distribution by a Wasserstein distance of not more than &epsilon;.
+Here, an algorithm has accuracy &epsilon; (the user-specified error tolerance) if it samples from a distribution that is close to the ideal distribution by a Wasserstein distance of not more than &epsilon;.

 >
 > **Examples:**
 >
-> 1. Generating an exponential random number via `-ln(RNDRANGE(0, 1))` is an _exact algorithm_ (in theory), but not an _error-bounded_ one for common floating-point number formats.
+> 1. Sampling from the exponential distribution via `-ln(RNDRANGE(0, 1))` is an _exact algorithm_ (in theory), but not an _error-bounded_ one for common floating-point number formats.
 The same is true of the Box&ndash;Muller transformation.
-> 2. Generating an exponential random number using the `ExpoExact` method from the section "[**Exponential Distribution**](https://peteroupc.github.io/randomfunc.html#Exponential_Distribution)" is an _error-bounded algorithm_.
+> 2. Sampling from the exponential distribution using the `ExpoExact` method from the section "[**Exponential Distribution**](https://peteroupc.github.io/randomfunc.html#Exponential_Distribution)" is an _error-bounded algorithm_.
 Karney's algorithm for the normal distribution (Karney 2014)<sup>[**(1)**](#Note1)</sup> is also error-bounded because it returns a result that can be made to come close to the normal distribution within any error tolerance desired simply by appending more random digits to the end.
 See also (Oberhoff 2018)<sup>[**(18)**](#Note18)</sup>.
-> 3. Examples of _approximate algorithms_ include generating a Gaussian random number via a sum of `RNDRANGE(0, 1)`, or most cases of generating a random integer via modulo reduction (see notes in the section "[**RNDINT**](https://peteroupc.github.io/randomfunc.html#RNDINT_Random_Integers_in_0_N)").
+> 3. Examples of _approximate algorithms_ include sampling from a Gaussian-like distribution via a sum of `RNDRANGE(0, 1)`, or most cases of modulo reduction to produce uniform-like integers at random (see notes in the section "[**RNDINT**](https://peteroupc.github.io/randomfunc.html#RNDINT_Random_Integers_in_0_N)").

 <a id=License></a>
 ## License